doka/ckedit/README.txt

       $ cd [Drupal root]
       $ drush make --no-core https://github.com/doka/ckedit/raw/master/profile.make .

-In both cases you will have to install a new Drupal site as usual, but choose the CKEdit profile.
+After you can install new Drupal sites as usual, and choose the CKEdit profile for these features.

 Functionality